macfanatic77/hackintosh/02_Functionality.md

 # What Doesn’t Work

-1. USB-c ports — Don’t work.
+1. USB-C/USB 3.1 gen2 ports — Don’t work.
 I believe its because USB-C ports in my motherboard are run by an ASMedia controller and all the support I am finding is for Intel, which support the other USB 2 and 3 ports.
 2. iGPU HDMI or DVI output during installation.
 Seems to be a common issue and it doesn’t matter to me since I installed via Vega Card.
 3. Built-in WiFi — Didn’t work (MacOS didn’t even recognize that the system had WiFi).
 4. Onboard Bluetooth — Recognized by MacOS, but was acting weird and not connecting to devices, until I permanently disabled the port on the motherboard and enabled the USB port for the Bluetooth from my PCIe card.